These Helpful Hints Support in Achieving the Physical Milestones of Your Baby...

 You can also encourage crawling by placing toys or other objects your baby loves to play with just out of reach.
 This gives them the motivation to get moving.

-Another fun way to help your baby practice their crawling skills is to create an obstacle course with pillows, cushions and other soft objects.
+Another fun way to help your baby practise their crawling skills is to create an obstacle course with pillows, cushions and other soft objects.

 Helpful hint #1: When your baby starts moving, they’ll start getting into all sorts of nooks and crannies.
 Make sure your home is childproof, with dangerous items out of your little one’s reach.